gmosley/rust-DNSoverHTTPS/REPORT.md

 * CNAME
 * PTR

+While rust-DNSoverHTTPS only supports 4 record types (~10%) there are no noticeable problems when browsing the web.

-Additionally rust-DNSoverHTTPS will probably fail most DNS health checks.
+Additionally rust-DNSoverHTTPS will probably fail most DNS health checks since queries like hostname.bind and id.server are unsupported.

 ## Postmortem
 We had a great time working on rust-DNSoverHTTPS.